numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-ReplicasPerScaleDown defines maximum replicas can be scaled down at once.
-The is use to prevent too aggressive scaling down operations
+ReplicasPerScaleDown defines the number of maximum replicas that can be changed in a single scaled down operation.
+The is use to prevent from too aggressive scaling down operations
 </p>

 </td>